Building Youth Voice

 Hear what youth are saying.
 Explore ‘go to’ tips and strategies.
 Learn from challenges.
 Add your questions.

-During the workshop, participants started these conversations.
+During the workshop, participants started these conversations on Padlet.
 Let’s keep it going!

 Data resources